5dlabs/agent-docs/.docs/.taskmaster/docs/task-12/prompt.md

 - All tools are registered and available through MCP
 - Comprehensive test suite validates all functionality
 - Performance targets are consistently met

+## Dynamic Tools Configuration

+- Tools must be declared in `tools.json` at repo root
+- The server reads `tools.json` on startup to discover and enable tools
+- Each tool entry includes: `name`, `docType`, `title`, `description`, `enabled`, optional `metadataHints`
+- Tests should verify that changing `enabled` toggles availability without code changes

 ## Important Implementation Notes